What are Unit Factors in Condominiums?

 Real Estate Agent Explains Unit Factors

 Unit factors are set by a developer when a condominium is built.
-In a conventional condominium, they are based on the size of the units.
+In a conventional condominium, they are typically based on the size of the units.
 The larger the unit, the more unit factors an owner has.
 The smaller the condo unit, the less a person has.

 Here is an example of a building and its unit factors: